For any emergency-related situation, please call 911 and notify a park ranger immediately.

 Hot and humid weather is typical during the summer months.
 Make sure to bring water to keep hydrated and take frequent breaks to prevent heat-related illnesses.
 The sun can be intense, so wear sunscreen and bring along a hat and a lightweight long-sleeve shirt.

-Bees are frequently in the park's grassy areas throughout the spring and summer months.
+Different types of bees are frequently in the park's grassy and wooded areas throughout the spring and summer months.
 Closed toe shoes may help prevent stings and other insect bites.
+Ticks are prevalant at many of our sites.
+Educate yourself about ticks and tick exposure to minimize the possibility of contracting harmful diseases from these eight-legged critters.

-Poison ivy is found in the woods of the park.
+Poison ivy and poison oak is found in the woods of the park.
 Make sure to stay on designated paths to avoid exposure.

-Both groundhogs and ground squirrels are present in the park.
-Watch your step for small holes, particularly in the Mound City Group mound area, and do not run.
+Moles, groundhogs and ground squirrels are present in the park.
+You may encounter shallow tunnels in the grassy areas, so please use caution when traversing grassy areas and do not run.
+Watch your step for the ocassional small hole, particularly on the Mound City Group grounds.